 11. Gig economy statistics for the US show that the country contributed a whopping 44% in terms of the global gig economy.

-One of the main reasons behind this phenomenon is the fact that companies, such as Etsy, Upwork, Airbnb, and Uber, were founded on none other than US soil.
+One of the main reasons behind this phenomenon is the fact that companies, such as Etsy, Upwork, Airbnb, and the famous transport service, were founded on none other than US soil.
 Namely, these companies are responsible for driving the gig economy forward (so to speak), spearheading the entire sector in the process.

 12. Global gig economy statistics indicate that the asset sector will have a projected 133% GV growth in the next 5 years.